-- This code is intended for use only on post-SM4 ACS/WFC images (full frame or sub-array), in FLT format.
+- This code is intended for use on post-SM4 ACS/WFC raw images ONLY (full frame or sub-array).
 Since CALACS does not remove stripes for sub-array images, this software tool is the only way to de-stripe sub-array images.

 - It is known to perform poorly in the presence of high backgrounds and/or complicated scenes.
 To alleviate this we have added masking capabilities, but you are still able to run the code without a mask.

 - In addition to de-striping, this code also performs an approximate correction for WFC intra-CCD amplifier crosstalk (A<-->B and C<-->D cross-talk) assuming GAIN=2 cross-talk properties.

-The following tutorial will guide you in correcting your post-SM4 ACS/WFC images for bias striping, using the publicly available algorithm described in Grogin et al. (2011).
+The following tutorial will guide you in correcting your post-SM4 ACS/WFC images for bias striping.
+This script uses the publicly available algorithm described in Grogin et al. (2011).

 Step 1: Preparing the inputs